vijaymathew/nex/docs/md/TUTORIAL.md

 On the JavaScript target, the source syntax is unchanged, but generated code uses async/await under the hood.
 That means `spawn`, `Task.await`, `Channel.send`, and `Channel.receive` are lowered to Promise-based operations in generated JavaScript.

+For the precise concurrency semantics, target differences, and runtime design, see [CONCURRENCY.md](CONCURRENCY.md).

 ## 8. Classes and Objects

 A class groups fields and methods.